 At the Lukome Center, we work to transform the lives of the most vulnerable adolescent girls who have been caught in the crosshairs of war and poverty.
 Our sanctuary village setting provides these girls and their children with a safe place in which to build a brighter future as they receive love, education, counseling, and vocational skills--all with the goal of having them reintegrate within their communities as self-sufficient leaders and valued income-earners.

-Currently, Uganda is reeling from the influx of South Sudanese refugees pouring over its northern border to escape civil war.
-Resources in northern Uganda’s refugee camps are stretched to the limit, as nearly a million refugees tax the ability of local host communities to supply such basic needs as food, water, and healthcare.
-Our hope is to enter these camps and bring healing with our unique and proven approach to counseling and trauma care.
+Currently, Uganda is trying to accommodate the influx of South Sudanese refugees who have poured over its northern border to escape their country’s civil war.
+Resources in northern Uganda’s refugee settlements are stretched to the limit, as nearly a million refugees tax the ability of local host communities to supply such basic needs as food, water, and healthcare.
+ChildVoice already has established a staffed compound in Imvepi settlement and hope to enter other refugee settlements as well, bringing healing with our unique and proven approach to counseling and trauma care.

 As the world’s newest nation—having seceded from the Republic of Sudan in 2011—South Sudan has seen more than its share of violence and disruption in the past few years.
 Our hope had been to launch a pilot program for boys in 2016 in the city of Yei, but those hopes were dashed as civil war and tribal conflict in the region spiraled out of control.
 The explosion of hostilities has forced almost two million people to flee for their lives across the border into Uganda and other neighboring countries, according to USAID.gov, leaving Yei virtually deserted by its residents.

-Our next endeavor is to enter these refugee camps and bring emotional healing and encouragement to young women and children through our unique and proven approach to counseling and trauma care.
-Currently, we are working on a strategy to establish Child-Mother Clubs, a program developed by ChildVoice to provide a safe connecting point between ChildVoice and girls who became mothers as children themselves.
-Within the setting of northern Uganda’s refugee camps, we hope to reach out to this terribly underserved population of adolescent girls with a message of hope and encouragement.
-The girls also will be involved in Early Childhood Development activities with their children.
+Our presence in Imvepi settlement is bringing emotional healing and encouragement to young women and children through counseling and trauma care.
+Within the settlement we have established Child Mother Clubs, a program developed by ChildVoice to provide a safe connecting point between ChildVoice and girls who became mothers as children themselves.
+Our desire is to reach out to this terribly underserved population of adolescent girls with a message of hope and encouragement.
+The girls also are involved in Early Childhood Development activities with their children.